library(vcd) # Michael Friendly's package, Visualizing Categorical Data

 So there we are with Survey data analysis and plots!

 There are a few other plots with this type of data, which are useful in very specialized circumstances.
-One example of this is the agreement plot which captures the agreement between two (sets) of evaluators, on ratings given on a shared ordinal scale to a set of items.
+One example of this is the agreement plot5 which captures the agreement between two (sets) of evaluators, on ratings given on a shared ordinal scale to a set of items.
 An example from the field of medical diagnosis is the opinions of two specialists on a common set of patients.
 However, that is for a more advanced course!

 Conclusion